MSGC Apprenticeship Programs

 We want Montana students to have the opportunity to present their research in the science, technology, engineering, and math (STEM) fields.Funded MSGC students are required, as part of their award, to give an oral or poster presentation (please fill out this form to allow MSGC staff the opportunity to attend your presentation).

 To apply for the MSGC Apprenticeship Program please fill out an application form and submit it to the MSGC office along with:

-- 2-4 page research proposal that includes a timeline and estimate of total research hours
+- 2-4 page research proposal that includes the following:

 Apprenticeship applications are evaluated on a rolling deadline.
 Please allow 1 month for review.

 - Getting Started on an Undergraduate Research Proposal

 If you are awarded an apprenticeship, you must complete the Responsible Conduct of Research (RCR) training course.

 A final report of at least 2 pages must be completed at the end of the term as well.
 Submit final report here.